Parlour: History

 In the English-speaking world of the 18th and 19th century, having a parlour room was evidence of social status.
 It was proof that one had risen above those who lived in one or two rooms.
 As the parlour was the room in which the larger world encountered the private sphere of middle class life (the family's face to the world) it was invariably the best room (it was often colloquially called that) in the home.
 The parlour frequently displayed a family's best furnishings, works of art and other status symbols.

 Chamaedorea elegans, parlour palm, was one of several houseplants regularly grown in a parlour due to its ability to cope with low light and cooler temperatures.

 The parlour was used for receptions on formal family occasions such as weddings, births and funerals.
 Some tradespeople used the parlour of their houses (or later houses bought specifically for business) in the service of their businesses.
 Hence, funeral parlours (for those who wished to lay out their deceased in a grander style than their own home), beauty parlours, and the like.

 In the 20th century, the increasing use of the telephone and automobiles, as well as the increasing casualness of society, led to the decline of formal reception rooms in domestic architecture in English-speaking countries.
 The secondary functions of the parlour for entertaining and display were taken up by various kinds of sitting rooms, such as the living room in North American usage and the drawing room in British countries.

 Despite its decline in domestic architecture, the term parlour continues to have an afterlife in its second meaning as nomenclature for various commercial enterprises.
-In addition to "funeral parlour" and "beauty parlour" (mentioned above), it is also common to say "betting parlour", "billiard parlour", "ice cream parlor", "pizza parlour", "massage parlour", "tattoo parlour" and "cafe parlor".
-Less common uses include "beer parlour", "wine parlour", "spaghetti parlour", and "coffee parlour".
+In addition to the above-mentioned funeral parlour and beauty parlour, it is also common to say betting parlour, billiard parlour, ice cream parlor, pizza parlour, massage parlour, tattoo parlour and cafe parlor.
+Less common uses include beer parlour, wine parlour, spaghetti parlour, and coffee parlour.

 The dialect-specific usage of this English term instead of another (i.e., as opposed to "ice cream shoppe" or "pizzeria") varies by region.